 In cooperation with schools throughout Belmont County, the Belmont County Juvenile Court under Judge J. Mark Costine has created the “Belmont County Schools Staying Clean” program to promote abstinence from drugs and alcohol in youth throughout Belmont County.
 The goal to keep youth out of the judicial system is first as research is proving youth have a better chance of overcoming teenage problems to become successful adults with less interaction in the legal system.

-Belmont County Schools Staying Clean program provides support and motivation for staying drug and alcohol free.
-Students are given the opportunity through membership to verbalize they are a member of an organization in their school environment in which other peers are also choosing a drug and alcohol free lifestyle.
+Belmont County Schools Staying Clean program provides support and motivation for staying drug and alcohol-free.
+Students are given the opportunity through membership to verbalize they are a member of an organization in their school environment in which other peers are also choosing a drug and alcohol-free lifestyle.
 In coordination with Belmont County school districts, Wheeling Hospital, Ohio University Eastern, local law enforcement, and community volunteers, the program’s goals are to provide a solution to avoid using drugs and alcohol.

 At the start of the school year, students may join by filling out the Belmont County Schools Staying Clean student form.
 The cost to a member is an annual $10.00 fee for each school year.
 The fee covers drug testing and some rewards students may receive throughout the school year.
-Belmont County schools schedule and plan different club activities for their members.
+Belmont County schools schedule and plans different club activities for their members.
 Resources are also available for parents inquiring about treatment options locally for drug and alcohol addictions.
 Promoting education to youth and diversions from entering the court system is paramount in addressing the needs of youth throughout Belmont County.

 Youth in the program are drug tested at random throughout the school year.
 ALL RESULTS ARE KEPT CONFIDENTIAL.
 If a test result is positive, only the club coordinator (not the school coordinators) and parent/custodian will be aware of the result.
-The Court does not interact with youth in any manner in regards to drug screen results as no charges are filed or acknowledgement of positive screens are provided to juvenile court staff unless a parent or custodian makes contact with the Court first.
+The Court does not interact with youth in any manner in regards to drug screen results as no charges are filed or acknowledgment of positive screens are provided to juvenile court staff unless a parent or custodian makes contact with the Court first.
 Athletic coaches are not notified nor are school officials.
 The program goal is to reduce drug and alcohol usage and promote family involvement when needed.

 Friends of Drug Court, Inc. is a nonprofit organization working in cooperation with the Belmont County Juvenile Court to provide a funding path for support of this program.
 Keeping youth out of the court system and promoting healthy lifestyles is invaluable in supporting youth in our communities throughout Belmont County.